 - Go to any view from the Result Screen page.
 Go to the menu located in the top right corner of each view and click on it.

-- Click on the “Download PDF Report” or “Download Excel Report” option.
+- Click on the “Download Report” option.

 - If you choose to protect the document, then you need to provide a custom password or autogenerate a password from OWL.